PERG | UK Private Equity Annual Public Reports

 Invested in people

 Private equity’s investment in employees typically increases both year on year and over the duration of private equity ownership.
-Average employment cost per head increased by 5.1% in 2022 compared with 2021, higher than the long-term trend and the UK private sector benchmark of 2.1% growth over the same period.
+Average employment cost per head increased by 2.7% in 2023 compared with 2022, just below the long-term trend and the UK private sector benchmark of 2.1% growth over the same period.

 Backing and building British businesses